 Don’t move stuff twice

-Packing, unpacking & the placing of the boxes.
+Packing, unpacking and the placing of the boxes

-Dissembling & Reassembly Arrange in advance for the large pieces of furniture like – beds, tables, desks washing machine and cookers to be disconnected, disassembled & re/assembled by the removals company or a capable helper.
+Dis-assembling & Reassembly – Arrange in advance for the large pieces of furniture like – beds, tables, desks.
+Washing machines and cookers to be disconnected.
+Other items may need to be disassembled and re-assembled by the removals company or a capable helper.
 Confirm they have the tools such as allen keys, pipe grips and electric screwdrivers.
 As this task is time consuming and your attention will be needed to oversee the entire move.
 Keep together parts, screws, bolts, hinges etc, they can be bagged and taped to the relevant piece of furniture.

-Kitchen should be the first place to do unpacking – Unpack the essentials firstly and leave the things that are not required on a daily basis.
+The kitchen should be the first place to start unpacking – Unpack the essentials first and leave the things that are not required on a daily basis.
 You cannot perform anything that needs strength and energy, with an empty stomach.
 Your family members ought to feel appetite after a long and tiresome journey.
 Kitchenware and electric appliances, like toaster and oven are the first things that need to be unwrapped.
 You can easily locate what you need, if proper marking and labelling is done while packing,

 Take regular breaks & remember Rome wasn’t built in a day – stop for a tea/coffee or cold drink and a bite to eat.
 Time flies by when you’re in the thick of it.
 So it’s good to feed the troops and take time out to regroup and look at what needs to be done next.
 Remember, that the task of unpacking is not a one-day process, so don’t hesitate to postpone remaining tasks for the next day.